mgvit2021/Product-Management-API/README.md

 # Product Management API - Final submission VAP

 This is a generalized Product Management API that can be integrated with an application for ease in product management.
 It can be used for management of products that belong to, single category (like a pharmacy store) or multiple categories (like ebay).
+The API is written using `Node.js` and `Express.js` and is documented using `OAS 3.0` or `swagger`

 ## Project Description